danuschk/moderne-datentechnologien/Redis/ScenarioGrp6.md

 | Moritz Berger| 76265 |
 | Daniel Pawita| 70751 |

+> The source code can be found at: https://github.com/r4gus/moderne-datentechnologien/blob/master/Redis/chat.py

 ### Scenario

 We wanna build our own small messaging app using the pubsub paradigm